-- "Configuring Scheduled Task Policy Properties" below - "Configuring Tasks in Scheduled Task Policies" on the next page - "Configuring Schedules in Scheduled Task Policies" on page 192 - "Configuring Events in Scheduled Task Policies" on page 193
+- "Configuring Scheduled Task Policy Properties" below - "Configuring Tasks in Scheduled Task Policies" below - "Configuring Schedules in Scheduled Task Policies" on page 214 - "Configuring Events in Scheduled Task Policies" on page 215

 Configuring Scheduled Task Policy Properties

 Every policy has a set of properties that identify and describe the policy.
 Properties include, for example, the policy name and a description of what the policy does.